drivet/website-11ty/src/posts/feed/2024/free-will-illusion.md

 I recently finished watching Bodies on Netflix and the concept of free will comes up a fair bit given that the show involves a [predestination paradox][1].
-One of the characters voices the opinion that, in his words, "free will is an illusion" because human choices are ultimately the result of physics and biology.
-Humans choices, in other words, are predetermined, and that means that the free will doesn't exist.
+One of the characters voices the opinion that "free will is an illusion" (his words) because human choices are ultimately the result of physics and biology.
+Human choices, in other words, are predetermined, and that means that free will doesn't exist.

 The character in question is acting as a mouthpiece for the notion of [incompatibilism][2], the idea that free will and [determinism][3] are